June 10, 2014

 Sottsass’s Affair With India Is Little-Known, but Vital

-A giant new 470-page monograph offers a look at lesser-known aspects of the Italian designer’s work.
+A new monograph offers a look at lesser-known aspects of the Italian designer’s work.

 Ettore Sottsass in India, 1988